djberube/sqlaxe/README.md

 2. `pp`, which re-formats SQL files.
 It can also transpile from one format to another if you specify different `--dialect` and `--output-dialect` formats.

+3. `grep`, which filters SQL files similar to unix `grep`.
+However, instead of being line-oriented, it parses the SQL file using sqlglot and searches entire statements.
+If text anywhere in a statement matches, the entire statement is printed out - instead of just the matching line.

 ![SQLAxe Demo](demo.gif)

 ```